ferrydeboer/jobmarketinsights/README.md

 I have been using
 [this guide](https://sourcery.ai/blog/python-best-practices/) to setup the project.
+* Make sure you have pipx and pipenv installed as documented in the article.
+* Run `pipenv install`
+* Run `pipenv run pre-commit install`

 ### Adding packages
 * Adding new (development) packages will always give a ResolutionFailure